-- a) Annual leave may be granted in one or more periods. - b) In accordance with the Holidays Act 2003, the employee shall be given the opportunity to take two weeks leave at one time. - c) Annual leave is able to be accrued to a maximum of two years entitlement. - d) Annual leave shall be taken to fit in with service/work requirements and the employee's need for rest and recreation. - e) When an employee ceases employment, wages shall be paid for accrued annual leave, including shift leave, and the last day of employment shall be the last day worked. - f) Part time employees shall be entitled to annual leave on a pro rata basis. - g) An employee may anticipate up to one year's annual leave entitlement at the discretion of the employer.
+a) Annual leave may be granted in one or more periods.

-- 6.6 Leave for Dental/Oral Health Therapists/ Assistants Subject to annual leave provisions above. - a) Dental Managers, Quality Manager and Training Coordinator and Category 1 Dental/Oral Health Therapists and Clinical Team Leaders shall be granted leave of absence on full pay in respect of each leave year as follows:
+- b) In accordance with the Holidays Act 2003, the employee shall be given the opportunity to take two weeks leave at one time. - a) Annual leave is able to be accrued to a maximum of two years entitlement. - Annual leave shall be taken to fit in with service/work requirements and the employee's need for rest and recreation. - d) When an employee ceases employment, wages shall be paid for accrued annual leave, including shift leave, and the last day of employment shall be the last day worked. - e) Part time employees shall be entitled to annual leave on a pro rata basis. - f) An employee may anticipate up to one year's annual leave entitlement at the discretion of the employer. - 6.4 Leave for Dental/Oral Health Therapists/ Assistants Subject to annual leave provisions above. - a) Dental Managers, Quality Manager and Training Coordinator and Category 1 Dental/Oral Health Therapists and Clinical Team Leaders shall be granted leave of absence on full pay in respect of each leave year as follows:

-Dental Manager Quality Manager and Training Coordinator
+Dental Manager Quality Manager and Training 22 working days

-Clinical Team Leaders
+Coordinator

-Category 1 Therapists
+Clinical Team Leaders 25 working days

-22 working days 25 working days
+Category 1 Therapists 25 working days